 Is the holiday season over yet?
 Almost!
 I'm unaccountably cranky this time around, so I'm glad that Robin has reminded us to spend some time pondering our favorite fragrances of the past year.
 As usual, there were quite a few disappointments, but enough bright spots to enjoy and share.

 In some cases, my favorites come from fragrance houses that I've known and loved for ages: one is Dries Van Noten par Frédéric Malle, the most elegant comfort scent ever, and another is the thorny rose bouquet of Serge Lutens La Fille de Berlin.
-There were also some newer niche offerings that suited my tastes perfectly, including Terry de Gunzberg Ombre Mercure and A Lab on Fire Rose Rebelle Respawn.
+There were also some newer niche offerings that suited my tastes perfectly, including Terry de Gunzburg Ombre Mercure and A Lab on Fire Rose Rebelle Respawn.

 I didn't do much mainstream fragrance sampling or shopping this year, so I don't know whether I missed anything wonderful at the department stores.
 I did like Agent Provocateur Pétale Noir, and its bottle was one of my favorite packaging designs of the year.